IyanuSh/Python-Project/README.md

 Obtaining of Dataset
 --------------

-The dataset - Oliver Twist by Charles Dickens- used for this project was sourced the online digitl library, Project Guntenberg.The webpage of the textfile is http://www.gutenberg.org/cache/epub/730/pg730.txt
+The dataset - Oliver Twist by Charles Dickens- used for this project was sourced the online digital library, Project Guntenberg.
+The webpage of the textfile is http://www.gutenberg.org/cache/epub/730/pg730.txt.
 It was loaded into the program and the text was opened to be read so that the text contents will be analysed.
 The text was converted to UTF-8 (8-bit Unicode Transformation Format).

 Project Goal
 --------------